rifkyzena/movie-list/README.md

     - *php artisan serve*
 5. Open the link given after the last command to open the web application.

+## To login as admin, check the credentials on AccountSeeder file.php

 Below is the preview and/or flow of the application:

 # (1/13) Login